John Zacherle: 1980s and beyond

-In 2010, Zacherly starred in the documentary, The Aurora Monsters: The Model Craze That Gripped the World.
+In 2010, Zacherle starred in the documentary, The Aurora Monsters: The Model Craze That Gripped the World.
 The film was written and produced by Dennis Vincent and Cortlandt Hull, owner of the Witch's Dungeon Classic Movie Museum in Bristol, Connecticut.
 The documentary includes a number of short pieces featuring Zacherly and his puppet co-host Gorgo, of Bill Diamond Productions.
 The film went on to win a Rondo award.

 Zacherle continued to make appearances at conventions through 2015, and his collectibles, including model kits, T-shirts, and posters, continue to sell.
-The book Goodnight, Whatever You Are by Richard Scrivani, chronicling the life and times of The Cool Ghoul, debuted at the Chiller Theatre Expo in Secaucus, New Jersey, in October 2006.
+The book Goodnight, Whatever You Are by Richard Scrivani, chronicling Zacherle's life, debuted at the Chiller Theatre Expo in Secaucus, New Jersey, in October 2006.
 Scrivani and Tom Weaver followed it up with the scrapbook-style "The Z Files: Treasures from Zacherley's Archives" in 2012.

 The comic book anthology, Zacherley's Midnite Terrors (created by Joseph M. Monks, and featuring top artists like Basil Gogos, Ken Kelly, William Stout and Mike Koneful), was created solely as a tribute to "Zach".
 Three issues were published, and Zacherley acted in a commercial to promote them.

-Zacherley continued to make occasional on-air appearances, usually around Halloween, including a two-hour show at WCBS-FM with Ron Parker on October 31, 2007.
+Zacherle continued to make occasional on-air appearances, usually around Halloween, including a two-hour show at WCBS-FM with Ron Parker on October 31, 2007.
 (By this point, the 89-year-old was one of the very few people left in radio that was older than the medium itself.)
-Zacherley and Chiller Theatre returned to the WPIX airwaves on October 25, 2008 for a special showing of the 1955 Universal Pictures science fiction classic Tarantula!.
+Zacherley and Chiller Theatre returned to the WPIX airwaves on October 25, 2008, for a special showing of the 1955 Universal Pictures science fiction classic Tarantula!.

 The Broadcast Pioneers of Philadelphia inducted Zacherle into their Hall of Fame in 2010.